r-forge/exams/jekyll/_posts/tutorials/2017-09-09-installation.md

 There is a wide variety of interfaces for using R including simply the shell, Emacs, or dedicated graphical user interfaces for Windows and OS X, respectively.
-Moreover, RStudio is an open-source cross-platform integrated development environment that is facilitates many tasks for R beginners.
+Moreover, RStudio is an open-source cross-platform integrated development environment that facilitates many common tasks for R beginners.

 - **For R beginners:** Go to
   <https://www.RStudio.com/products/RStudio/> and obtain the "Desktop" version